openedx/edx-documentation/en_us/course_authors/source/getting_started/accounts.rst

 * EdX Edge is edX's more private site.
 Courses on Edge are not published on edX.org.
 Any member of a partner course team can create and publish courses, including test courses, on Edge without receiving approval from edX or a partner institution.

   However, Edge does not have a course catalog, and courses cannot be found through search engines such as Google.
 Only learners whom you explicitly invite or who have the URL for your course can participate in your course on Edge.
+Note that you can invite an unlimited number of learners to participate in an Edge course.

   EdX Edge also hosts small private online courses (SPOCs).